Learn by Playing: Property Pursuit

 We started this project through researching, comparing and contrasting the benefits and disadvantages of purchasing a home or renting housing.
 Based on this data, we created copy to be used on our twenty-four trivia and chance cards.

 The next step was to develop the logotype and the color palette.
-For the logo, I researched game development companies and found that a logotype would be a memorable way to express the title of the game.
-I experimented with various typefaces and three-dimensional type styles before arriving at Sauna Pro Bold Italic Swash as the base of the logo.
-A thick, bold outline and a warm color highlight were used to create dimension, a softly playful attitude, and to call out the alliteration in the game's title.
+By researching game development companies, we found that a logotype would be a memorable way to express the title of the game.
+A thick, bold outline and a warm accent color were used to create dimension, invoke a softly playful attitude, and to call out the alliteration in the game's title.

 Game Pieces

-Next, I worked on creating the pieces that act as the players' avatars.
-This was done through polymer clay.
+Next, game pieces were created through polymer clay sculpting.
 At the beginning of this stage, the color palette had not been fully developed and the group had considered using animals to represent the players.
 As more progress was made, Wanlin had created the illustration style of using a pastel brush to digitally illustrate houses as characters for the chance and trivia cards.
 Due to the memorable quality that these characters had, we decided to move forward with using household objects to represent players.
 The colors were hand-mixed to resemble the color palette we had chosen, with some minor variations due to the nature of the craft and appearance of the objects.

 An arrangement of game pieces designed after household objects: a short stack of books, a gardening trowel, a coffee cup, and oven mitt, a houseplant, a toothbrush, and a pencil.